dsaborg/sequence/README.md

 assertThat(squareRoots.limit(3), contains(sqrt(1), sqrt(2), sqrt(3)));
 ```

+#### Peeking

-The primitive `Sequences` also have mapping methods that peek on the previous and next elements:
+`Sequences` also have mapping and filtering methods that peek on the previous and next elements:

 ```Java
 CharSeq titleCase = CharSeq.from("hello_lexicon")